3 Myths About Medical Repatriation You Should Know

 Myth #3: Medical Repatriation is Always Unethical

-Although the subject is frequently presented in a negative light, repatriation as a result of medical needs can be a saving grace for some.
+Although the subject is frequently presented in a negative light, repatriation as a result of medical needs can be a saving grace for some and in fact is an ethical practice.
 When an immigrant without health insurance becomes ill or injured and needs medical assistance, hospitals are shouldered with the financial burden of treating these patients.
 One benefit of medical repatriation is that it relieves facilities of this stress while locating an alternative facility that is able to continue providing medical services to the patient.
 In some cases, repatriated patients are able to receive the care they need more quickly through programs and resources that were not available to them in the US.

 If you have been relocated as a result of medical repatriation or are unsure if repatriation is the right answer for your unique situation, Allista can help.
 By partnering with Hospital en Casa and Americas Hospital in Mexico, we are dedicated to connecting patients with the best care available.
 Our compassionate, knowledgeable staff work closely with lawyers, caseworkers, and medical facilities in the US to ensure that patients are able to receive the treatment they need.
 Reach out to us today and get help with your medical needs and answers to all of your questions.